aphan2005/Distributed-File-system-1/README.md

 - majority-based commitment with at least 3 replicas

 For each replicated DFS update:
-1. Leader proposes operation '''o'''
+1. Leader proposes operation ```o```
-2. Replicas receive '''ACCEPT(o, t)'''
+3. Replicas receive '''ACCEPT(o, t)'''
-3. Replicas respond with '''LEARN(o, t)'''
+4. Replicas respond with '''LEARN(o, t)'''
-4. Operation is committed once a majority has learned it
+5. Operation is committed once a majority has learned it
-5. All replicas apply committed operations in the same order
+6. All replicas apply committed operations in the same order

 ## Setup & Execution Instructions